What Are Mobile Proxies? Why Your Business Needs It?

 How Mobile Proxies Work

-Understanding CGNAT: Why Mobile IPs Are Nearly Impossible to Block
+Why Mobile IPs Are Nearly Impossible to Block: CGNAT

-What makes this architecture especially effective is a mechanism called CGNAT, short for Carrier-Grade Network Address Translation.
+What makes this architecture especially effective is a mechanism called CGNAT, or Carrier-Grade Network Address Translation.
 Mobile carriers do not assign a unique IP address to every device on their network.
-Instead, a single public IP address is shared among hundreds or even thousands of real users simultaneously.
+Instead, one public IP address is shared among hundreds or thousands of real users simultaneously.

 Mobile Proxies vs. Other Proxy Types